manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

 mysql -h0 -P9306 < manticore_backup.sql
 ```

 This command enables you to restore everything from the `manticore_backup.sql` file.
+Note, if you are restoring in [Plain mode](../Read_this_first.md#Real-time-mode-vs-plain-mode), you cannot drop and recreate tables directly.
+Therefore, you should:
+- Use `mysqldump` with the `-t` option to exclude `CREATE TABLE` statements from your backup.
+- Manually [TRUNCATE](../Emptying_a_table.md) the tables before proceeding with the restoration.

 <!-- end -->
 ### Additional options